Local acyclicity in $p$-adic cohomology: Introduction

 Let us now give a summary of the various parts of the article.
-In \S\ref{sec: background} we introduce some basic notations and definitions concerning rigid cohomology and the theory of arithmetic $\mathcal{D}^\dagger$-modules, in particular the approach to the 6 operations formalism taken in \cite{AC13a}.
-In \S\ref{sec: irreg} we recall the definition of the irregularity of a $p$-adic differential equation, as well as some results of Kedlaya concerning extending break decompositions in families.
-In \S\ref{sec: src and gp} we introduce the basic geometric setup that we will work with, in particular the notions of \emph{good} and \emph{simple} relative curves.
-We recall results of Kedlaya on generic higher direct images and state our first main result on relative Monsky--Washnitzer cohomology for good curves.
+In \S\ref{sec: background} we introduce some basic notations and definitions concerning rigid cohomology and the theory of arithmetic $\mathcal{D}^\dagger$-modules, in particular the approach to the 6 operations formalism taken in \cite{AC18a}.
+In \S\ref{sec: irreg} we recall the definition of the irregularity of a $p$-adic differential equation, as well as some results of Kedlaya and Kedlaya--Xiao concerning extending break decompositions in families.
+In \S\ref{sec: src and gp} we introduce the basic geometric setup that we will work with.
+We recall results of Kedlaya on generic higher direct images and state our first main result on the relative Monsky--Washnitzer cohomology of curves.
 In \S\ref{sec: unip bc} we investigate the cohomology of $\nabla$-modules over relative Robba rings, and prove a base change result under the assumption of constant irregularity, which in \S\ref{sec: bc for R10} is used to prove Theorem \ref{theo: main dagger} for the `lower' direct image $\mathbf{R}^0f_*$.
-Section \ref{sec: strong} is devoted to a detailed and grisly study of relative cohomology on tubes and punctured tubes, which forms the key input for the proof in \S\ref{sec: universal} of finiteness and base change for $\mathbf{R}^1f_*$ via the gluing argument outlined above.
-In \S\ref{sec: conv} we then use this to deduce finiteness and base change for certain partially overconvergent cohomology groups, which in \S\ref{sec: Dmod2} then allows us to obtain our second main result, Theorem \ref{theo: main general}, by reduction to the smooth and affine case.
+Section \ref{sec: strong} is devoted to a rather grisly study of relative cohomology on tubes and punctured tubes, which forms the key input for the proof in \S\ref{sec: universal} of finiteness and base change for $\mathbf{R}^1f_*$ via the gluing argument outlined above.
+In \S\ref{sec: conv} we then use this, together with a little functional analysis, to deduce finiteness and base change for certain partially overconvergent cohomology groups, which in \S\ref{sec: Dmod2} then allows us to obtain our second main result, Theorem \ref{theo: main general}, by reduction to the smooth and affine case.